-If you’re interviewing for a remote job or work-from-home job, you’ll need a great answer for the “why do you want to work from home?” interview question.
+If you’re interviewing for a remote job or work-from-home job, you’ll need a great answer to, “Why do you want to work from home?”

-You’ll also need a good answer for this if you’re asking your current employer for permission to work from home.
+You’ll also need a good answer to this interview question if you’re asking your current employer for permission to work at home.

 Let’s get started…

-Any time you’re answering this question in a job interview, there are some steps you want to follow.
+Any time you’re answering this question in a job interview, there are a few key steps you should follow.

 Even if you’re interviewing for a job that’s fully-remote already, you’ll still need a great explanation for why you want to work from home… because this is going to be one of the top interview questions they ask you.